 Greek yoghurt – if you can’t get Greek yoghurt you can substitute with natural thick yoghurt.

-Coconut milk – not to be confused with coconut cream with is a lot thicker.
+Coconut milk - not to be confused with coconut cream which is a lot thicker.
 I normally buy my coconut milk in cans from my local supermarket.

-Red or white wine vinegar – you can substitute this for any ‘fruity’ vinegar.
+Red or white wine vinegar - substitute this for any 'fruity' vinegar.

 Brown sugar – to add a touch of sweetness

-Garlic – you can use fresh cloves of garlic, which have been finely chopped (tip – chop them in the food processor with the onions).
-If you don’t have fresh, then you can use chopped garlic from a jar.
+Garlic - you can use fresh cloves of garlic, which have been finely chopped (tip - chop them in the food processor with the onions).
+If you don't have fresh garlic, you can use chopped garlic from a jar instead.

-Flour – this is used to coat the meat before frying.
-If you cook with salt then you may like to add half a teaspoon of salt to the flour before coating the meat.
+Flour - (not pictured) - used to coat the meat before frying.
+If you cook with salt, you may like to add half a teaspoon of salt to the flour before coating the meat.

 Sunflower oil (not pictured) – for frying.

-Chopped fresh coriander (not pictured) – some will be stirred into the curry, and some will be used as garnish.
+Chopped fresh coriander - some will be stirred into the curry, and some will be used as garnish.

 Spices